Kuhlman-Lab/proteinmpnn/examples/EXAMPLES.md

 To enable bidirectional coding constraints, simply add the flag `--bidirectional` to the `json.flags` file (see `examples/multi_state/bidirectional`).
 Sequences will be sampled that attempt to maximize favorability across both states, with the added constraint that the two residues chosen must be bidirectionally compatible.
 Output sequences will be 100% complementary, though the codons may not be optimal for expression.

 For greater flexibility in specifying different codon constraints, an experimental MCMC-based method has been developed.
 To enable this mode, the `--mcmc` flag may be added to `json.flags` (see `examples/multi_state/bidirectional_MCMC`).
-This setting is currently not validated or recommended for general use.

 ### 4. Other Protocols